South Korea: 2 dead, aquatic athletes injured in nightclub collapse | DW | 27.07.2019

 Two South Koreans have died and several others, including foreign athletes competing at the FINA World Aquatics Championships, have been injured after a balcony collapsed in a nightclub next to the athletes' village.

-Local news agency Yonhap has reported that two South Koreas were killed when a balcony holding about 100 people collapsed under the weight of partygoers at around 2:30 a.m. local time on Saturday.
+Local news agency Yonhap has reported that two South Koreans were killed when a balcony holding about 100 people collapsed under the weight of partygoers at around 2:30 a.m. local time on Saturday.

 At least 17 other people were injured.